Brandutchmen/UC-Botics-4480-Code-2019/Dev/Resources/STYLE_GUIDE.md

 ## Code Standards ##

-1. All variable names should be formatted as camelCase
+1. All variable and function names should be formatted as camelCase
-2. All class names should start with capital
-3. All function names should be PascalCase
+2. All Class names should be PascalCase

 When possible, use Object Oriented Programming (OOP) practices.
 Basically, if something can be broken into a class (like a shooter, intake, etc), you should do it.